-We strongly recommend dedicating one beaker and stir bar for each solution to be coated onto plates, such as a beaker and stir bar for coating Goat anti-Mouse IgG, a beaker and stir bar for coating Goat anti-Rabbit IgG, and a beaker and stir bar for blocking buffer.
+We strongly recommend dedicating one beaker and stir bar for each solution to be coated onto plates, such as a beaker and stir bar for coating Goat anti-Mouse IgG, a beaker and stir bar for coating Goat anti-Rabbit IgG, a beaker and stir bar for coating Donkey anti-Sheep IgG, and a beaker and stir bar for blocking buffer.
 These beakers and associated stir bars should be kept separate and should only be thoroughly rinsed with deionized water after use.
 They should never be washed with detergent.
-After washing the beaker and stir bar they should be allowed to air dry and be covered with Parafilm® or Clingfilm®.
+After washing the beaker and stir bar they should be allowed to air dry and be covered with Parafilm[®] or Clingfilm[®].